Gayathri0731/Big_Mart_Sales_Prediction/README.md

 2. Feature Engineering: Extracted relevant features from the data, including product categories, store locations, and seasonal trends.
 3. Model Training: Trained an XGBoost regressor model using the preprocessed data and engineered features.
 4. Hyperparameter Tuning: Tuned the model's hyperparameters using grid search to optimize its performance.
-5. Model Evaluation: Evaluated the model's performance using metrics such as mean squared error (MSE) and R-squared.
+5. Model Evaluation: Evaluated the model's performance using metrics such as R-squared.

 ### Results

-The trained XGBoost model achieved a high level of accuracy, with an MSE of [insert MSE value] and an R-squared value of [insert R-squared value].
+The trained XGBoost model achieved a high level of accuracy, R-squared value of [insert R-squared value].

 ### Code